- 2014-15 AUDITIONS for all lessons, ensembles, and performance offerings announced!

 World Music Ensembles -- The MPP, the LAJP, the Center for Ethnomusicology, and the Institute for Medieval Japanese Studies sponsor several world music ensembles.
 For 2009-10, the offering includes the Lion in the Grass bluegrass ensemble, the Klezmer ensemble, the Japanese Gagaku, and a Latin music ensemble.
 For more information, please visit the website of the Center for Ethnomusicology.

-The Music Performance Program staff:
+The Music Performance Program: